Braves vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The St. Louis Cardinals and Nolan Arenado take the field at Truist Park against Marcell Ozuna and the Atlanta Braves on Wednesday.
+Max Fried gets the nod for the Atlanta Braves on Thursday at Truist Park against Tommy Edman and the St. Louis Cardinals.
+First pitch is set for 7:20 PM ET in this final game of a three-game series.

-Oddsmakers list the Braves as -300 favorites on the moneyline, while giving the underdog Cardinals +240 moneyline odds to win.
-Atlanta is the run-line favorite (-2.5).
-The over/under is 9 runs for the contest.
+The Braves have been listed as -300 moneyline favorites in this matchup against the Cardinals (+230).
+Atlanta is the favorite on the run line (-2.5 with -110 odds).
+A 10.5-run over/under is set for this contest.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.